 Bodie |

 This is a famous western ghost town.
-The plan is to go to Bodie for Sunset, Golden Hour and Blue hour on Oct 3.
+The plan is to go to Bodie for Golden Hour, Sunset, and Blue hour on Oct 3.
 I'm working to getting rangers to allow us to stay after regular park hours.
-A great opportunity for those wanting to bring their own lighting.
+A great opportunity for those wanting to bring their own lighting for special effects.

 |